-Statement on openness, EO and diversity in selection of trustees
+Statement on openness, equal opportunity and diversity in selection of trustees

 CAT's Board seeks to ensure that the charity follows the principles of equality and diversity and encourages inclusive and accessible participation.
 CAT values diversity, in the widest sense, considering this essential for its Board to stay informed and responsive and to navigate the fast paced and complex changes facing the voluntary sector.
-CAT recognises that trustees from different backgrounds, with a variety of experience and perspective are more likely to encourage debate and make better decisions.
+CAT recognises that trustees from different backgrounds, with a variety of experiences and perspectives, are more likely to encourage debate and make better decisions.

-To help balance current Board membership we are looking for individuals who can demonstrate the relevant capabilities and an active involvement/interest in the sector, and would especially welcome expressions of interest from younger applicants, Welsh speakers, and/or those from the BAME communities.
+To help balance current Board membership, we are looking for individuals who can demonstrate the relevant capabilities and an active involvement/interest in the sector, and would especially welcome expressions of interest from younger applicants, Welsh speakers, and/or those from minority ethnic backgrounds.